VoltaicGRiD/Case-Assigner/README.md

 # Case-Assigner

+## DEPRECATED
+This code base is no longer utilized.
+It has been uploaded with keys and database references for reference only.
+They will not work in a production environment as their endpoints no longer exist.

+Code was decompiled from a backup from a failed harddrive and does not contain comments.

+## About
 A tool I designed to allow Critical Situation Managers and Shift Leads manage cases and assigned duties related to Critical Situation Response.

 Case Assigner was utilized in part during my stay at a previous employment, however it never continued, as an official tool was developed by the parent company.